supercollider/supercollider/README_OS_X.md

 Qt vs. Cocoa, IDE vs. Editor "classic"
 --------------------------------------

-Qtlibs are used for the SC-IDE, and to provide a graphical toolkit for SC.
-While Qtlibs is the default toolkit for both SC 3.6 and 3.7, it is still possible to build SC 3.6 using Cocoa and the old SC editor.
+The Qt framework is used for the SC-IDE, and to provide a graphical toolkit for SC.

+While Qt is the default toolkit for both SC 3.6 and 3.7, it is still possible to build SC 3.6 using Cocoa and the old SC editor.
 This is controlled by a cmake switch for the IDE, which implicitly toggles building the old editor: